dk872/SelfAssessment/Skills/JavaScript.md

   - Logical operators: 🖐️ used
   - Logical Assignment: 🖐️ used
   - Bitwise operators: 🖐️ used
-  - Ternary operator: 🎓 known
+  - Ternary operator: 🖐️ used
   - `void`: 🎓 known
   - `yield`: 👂 heard
   - `await`: 🎓 known
-  - Template literal
+  - Template literal: 🖐️ used
   - Strict mode: 🖐️ used
   - Hoisting
   - `delete`: 🎓 known